Policy Number: 158

 I. POLICY AND GENERAL STATEMENT

-The University of Texas Health Science Center at Houston (“university”) works to help safeguard the health and safety of students, employees, patients and the general public against the contact and spread of infectious diseases.
-The university is also sensitive to the needs and rights of any of its employees or students who have contracted diseases that might be infectious.
-In recognition of Human Immunodeficiency Virus ("HIV"), Hepatitis B Virus ("HBV"), and Hepatitis C Virus ("HCV") as serious public health threats, the university has adopted the following policy and procedural steps both to protect the rights and well-being of those employees or students who may be infected with HIV and HBV, and to prevent the spread of HIV, HBV, HCV and other bloodborne pathogens.
+The University of Texas Health Science Center at Houston (“university”) works to safeguard the health and safety of employees, students, residents, postdoctoral research fellows, visitors, patients and the general public against contact with and spread of infectious diseases.
+In recognition of Human Immunodeficiency Virus ("HIV"), Hepatitis B Virus ("HBV") and Hepatitis C Virus ("HCV") as serious public health threats, the university has adopted the following policy and procedural steps to: 1) prevent the spread of HIV, HBV, HCV and other bloodborne pathogens to members of the university community and the general public and 2) protect the rights and well-being of those individuals who may be infected with HIV, HBV, HCV, or other bloodborne pathogens.
+The university is also sensitive to the needs and rights of any members of the university community who have contracted diseases that might be infectious to others during the performance of “exposure prone” procedures.

-The university has adopted the Universal/Standard Blood and Body Fluid Precautions and a Bloodborne Pathogens Exposure Control Plan.
-It is the responsibility of each employee and student to acquaint himself/herself with and abide by these guidelines in the conduct of employment and educational activities.
+The university has adopted the use of Universal/Standard Blood and Body Fluid Precautions and a Bloodborne Pathogens Exposure Control Plan.
+It is the responsibility of each employee, student, resident, postdoctoral research fellow, or visitor with the potential for occupational exposure to bloodborne pathogens and other potentially infectious materials to complete awareness training on bloodborne pathogens and abide by these guidelines in the conduct of employment and educational activities.
 Failure to do so may result in disciplinary action.

-The university will not use a person’s HIV, HBV or HCV status to decide employment status or service delivery or to deny services.
+The university will not use a person’s HIV, HBV or HCV status to decide employment or student status, service delivery or to deny services.
 Refer to HOOP Policy 183 Equal, Opportunity, Discrimination and Harassment.

-Exposure-prone procedure: Procedure(s) determined by the Infectious Diseases Review Committee to pose a direct and significant risk of transmission of bloodborne pathogens from an infected health care worker to a patient.
+Exposure-prone procedure: Procedure(s) determined by the Infectious Diseases Review Panel to pose a direct and significant risk of transmission of bloodborne pathogens from an infected health care worker to a patient.
+See also Institutional Biosafety Manual and the Society for Healthcare Epidemiology of America (SHEA) Guideline for Management of Healthcare Workers Who Are Infected with Hepatitis B Virus, Hepatitis C Virus, and/or Human Immunodeficiency Virus for examples of activities performed by health care workers and the risk of bloodborne pathogen transmission for each such activity.

-Health care worker: Person who provides direct patient health care services pursuant to authorization of a license, certificate, or registration, or in the course of a training or education program under the auspices of the university.
-This includes students assigned to work in clinical and/or laboratory settings where there may be contact with patients' blood, body fluids, body cavities, subcutaneous tissues or mucous membranes.
-In the context of this policy, "health care worker" can refer to faculty, staff, students, residents, fellows or other individuals performing direct patient health care services under the auspices of the university.
+Health care worker: Employees, students, residents, postdoctoral research fellows or other individuals who provide direct patient health care services pursuant to authorization of a license, certificate, or registration, or in the course of a training or education program under the auspices of the university.
+This includes individuals assigned to work in clinical and/or laboratory settings where there may be contact with patients' blood, body fluids, body cavities, subcutaneous tissues or mucous membranes.

-Infectious Diseases Review Committee: A subcommittee of the Biological Safety Committee whose members are appointed by the President to review instances of HIV or HBV infection in health care workers, to identify exposure-prone procedures, and to determine those circumstances, if any, under which a health care worker who is infected with HIV or who is infected with hepatitis B virus and is HBeAg positive may perform such procedures.
+Infectious Diseases Review Panel: A subcommittee of the university’s Institutional Biosafety Committee whose members are appointed by the President to review instances of HIV, HBV, HCV, or other bloodborne pathogen infection in health care workers, to identify exposure-prone procedures, and to determine those circumstances, if any, under which a health care worker who is infected with HIV,HCV, HBV virus and is HBeAg positive, or any other bloodborne pathogens may perform such procedures.

-B. Work or Educational Activity-Related Exposure to HIV, HBV and HCV
+A. Work or Educational Activity-Related Exposure to HIV, HBV, HCV or Other Bloodborne Pathogens

-Any incident that may be regarded as having potential HIV, HBV, or HCV exposure implications must be reported immediately to the appropriate supervisor; or for students, to the appropriate supervisor, attending clinician, or to UTHS/UTSHC who will follow the guidelines for reporting exposures as stated in the Institutional Biosafety Manual.
+Any incident that may be regarded as having potential HIV, HBV, HCV or other bloodborne pathogen exposure implications must be reported immediately to the employee’s supervisor, or for students, to the appropriate supervisor, attending clinician, or to the UT Student Health Clinic, all of whom will follow the guidelines for reporting exposures as stated in the Needlestick / Bloodborne Pathogen Exposure Control Plan.

-If a health care worker reports unverified possible exposure to HIV while performing the duties of employment or while performing duties of his or her educational assignment, that individual will be informed that he or she may request HIV testing and counseling at the university’s expense, if:
+If a health care worker reports unverified possible exposure to HIV, HBV, HCV or any other bloodborne pathogen while performing the duties of employment or while performing duties of his or her educational assignment, that individual will be informed that he or she may request testing and counseling at the university’s expense, if:

 - the health care worker can document the possible exposure to bloodborne pathogens while performing duties of employment or while performing duties of his or her educational assignment, and